 5117.502-2 The Economy Act.

-(a) Assisted acquisitions that are subject to the Economy Act shall comply with:

-(i) DoD Financial Management Regulation DoD 7000.14-R, Vol 11A Chapter 3 and
+(a) Assisted acquisitions that are subject to the Economy Act shall comply with DoD Financial Management Regulation DoD 7000.14-R, Vol 11A Chapter 3 and

-(ii) DFAS-IN Regulation 37-1, Chapter 12.

 (c) The requiring activity is responsible for preparing the Economy Act determination and findings (D&F).
-Approval of the D&F is in accordance with DFAS-IN Regulation 37-1, Chapter 12.
+Approval of the D&F is in accordance withFAR 17.502-2(c)(2).
+See Appendix GG for further delegation.
 The Economy Act D&F is required for both direct and assisted acquisitions, in addition to the approval to use a non-DoD contract, when applicable (see 5117.770).

 Subpart 5117.7 – Interagency Acquisitions: Acquisitions by Nondefense Agencies on Behalf of the Department of Defense